Code-Institute-Submissions/milestone-project-98/README.md

 ### Existing Features

-1. Navigation links
+1. Brand Logo

-   - The navigation links on the right of the navigation bar provides users with links to the different pages of the website.
-   - The cafe logo on the left of the navigation bar is also a link which can be accessed from any page to take the user back to the home page.
+    - This familiarises users with the cafe's logo and is also a link which the user can access from any page to take them back to the home page.

+2. Navigation links

+   - These enable users to access the different pages of the website so they can easily find the content they are looking for.

-2. Hero image
+3. Hero image

-   - The hero image provides users with and idea of the atmosphere they can expect in the cafe, details of the current offer and invites them to visit to the cafe to take advantage of the offer.
+   - This provides users with an idea of the atmosphere in the cafe and details of the current offer.

+4. Reasons to Eat With Us

+    - This enables users to read about what makes the cafe unique from its competitors.

-3. Customer Testimonials Carousel
+5. Customer Testimonials Carousel

-   - The carousel provides users with three testimonials other customers have written reviewing their experience at the cafe.
+   - This allows users to read three testimonials other customers have written reviewing their experience at the cafe.

-4. Menu Cards
+6. Menu Cards

-   - The menu cards provides users with information about each item on the menu including an image of the item, it's price and icons to show whether the item is gluten-free or vegan.
+   - These enable potential customers to find out what items are on the menu and view key information about each item such as it's price and whether the item is gluten-free or vegan.

-5. Nutritional Information Modal
+7. Nutritional Information Modal

-   - The modal provides users with nutritional information about the menu item.
+   - This allows users to view the nutritional information about each item on the menu.

-6. Google Map
+8. Google Map and Address

-   - This displays the cafe's location on a map so that users can see where it is located.
+   - This provides users with a map displaying the cafe's location and the cafe's address.

+9. Opening hours

+    - This enables users to find out when the cafe is open.

+10. Telephone Number

+    - This allows users to access the cafe's telephone number.

-7. Contact us form
+11. Contact us form

-   - The contact us form enables users to contact the cafe about any questions they may have.
+   - This enables users to contact the cafe about any questions they may have by completing the form.

+12. Social Media links

+    - These provide users with links to the different social media platforms where the cafe has a presence.

-8. Responsive Design
+13. Responsive Design

    - Bootstrap grids and CSS media queries are used throughout the website to ensure that it is optimised for use on devices with a wide range of screen sizes.